Asparagus fern: Plant care guide

 Indoor humidity for asparagus ferns

 Asparagus Ferns thrive when the humidity is high and the air is moist.
 If your plant looks yellow or brown, get a humidifier and place it in the same room as your asparagus fern.
-You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store (like the Humidifier by Canopy from The Sill).
+You can use a regular mist humidifier or opt for a whole-house HVAC humidifier.
 Pebble trays under the plant tend to be ineffective in raising humidity for the plant.

 Potting mix for asparagus ferns